Collect telemetry data for search traffic analytics

 Identify relevant search data

-To have useful metrics for search traffic analytics, it's necessary to log some signals from the users of your search application.
+To collect useful metrics for search traffic analytics, it's necessary to log some signals from the users of your search application.
 These signals signify content that users are interested in and that they consider relevant.
 For search traffic analytics, these include:

-• User-generated search events: Only search queries initiated by a user are interesting.
+User-generated search events: Only search queries initiated by a user are interesting.
 Other search requests, such as those used to populate facets or retrieve internal information, aren't important.
 Be sure to only instrument user-initiated events to avoid skew or bias in your results.

 Add search traffic analytics